 Frida Kahlo was rejected again and again by the love of her life, Diego Rivera, and went on to create her most well-known work as a result of his many affairs.

-Lucille Ball was told she would never make it as an actress before she landed the title role I Love Lucy.
+Lucille Ball was told she would never make it as an actress before she landed the title role in I Love Lucy.

 Stephen King nearly gave up on Carrie and threw it away until his wife convinced him to give it another go.
 He’s now published dozens of novels and is one of the most well-known writers of our time.